 One thing I always noticed when playing on frosty days was how quickly you get a build-up of frost on the bottom of your shoes.
 You should make regular efforts to get rid of any buildup especially if you’re about to play a shot.

 In order to keep your game moving why not consider a different format.
-Instead of paying individual stroke-play, this might be the ideal time to play foursomes since it will keep you on the move.
-Obviously, if there are slower players in front of you for the course is busy then there’s less point but is it quiet then give it a try.
+Instead of playing individual stroke-play, this might be the ideal time to play foursomes since it will keep you on the move.
+Obviously, if there are slower players in front of you for the course is busy then there’s less point but if it’s quiet then give it a try.